 Matuidi has been directly involved in a goal every 434 minutes, while less time on the pitch means Khedira is involved in one every 320 minutes.

 Pjanic, however, leads the way with three goals and six assists in Serie A this term, being directly involved in one goal every 135 minutes – or two in every three games.
-He’s definitely the Juve midfielder you’d back first for a goal – but before placing a wager make sure to check out the best betting sites.
+He’s definitely the Juve midfielder you’d back first for a goal.

 Can is by far the most useful player defensively out of the four, averaging 3.3 successful tackles per 90 minutes of Premier League football (at a success rate of 73.3%), plus 1.4 interceptions and 1.6 clearances.